 Scioto Valley Section (0815)

-The American Society for Quality's (ASQ) Scioto Valley Section (SVS) provides services to quality professionals in 16 counties in south central Ohio, eastern Kentucky, and southwestern West Virginia.
+The Scioto Valley Section (SVS) provides services to quality professionals in counties in south central and eastern Ohio.

-Scioto Valley is the newest Section of ASQ, having been awarded its charter following the approval of its advancement by the ASQ Board of Directors on May 6, 2000.
-Scioto Valley had existed for two years as a Subsection under the sponsorship of the Columbus Section.
+Scioto Valley was the "First Section the New Millennium" of our Parent Professional Society (PPS), having been awarded its charter following the approval of its advancement by the PPS Board of Directors on May 6, 2000.
+Scioto Valley had existed for two years as a Subsection under the sponsorship of the Columbus (Ohio) Section.

-The new ASQ section offers local membership program meetings, tours, networking, educational courses and certification examination.
-Members receive a monthly electronic newsletter and use this web site for information updates.
+Our section offers local membership program meetings, tours, networking, professional development opportunities and occasional educational courses.
+Members receive an electronic newsletter and use this web site for information updates.

-Scioto Valley was established to address the needs of local area quality professionals who had found it difficult to participate in ASQ activities because of time and travel distance.
-The Section now provides local networking, program meetings, speakers, tours, educational opportunities including certification preparatory training, and a nearby location for proctoring of certification examinations.
+Scioto Valley was established to address the needs of local area quality professionals who had found it difficult to participate in PPS activities because of time and travel distance.
+The Section now provides local networking, program meetings, speakers, tours, educational opportunities including certification preparatory training, and professional development opportunities.
 The locations of monthly dinner meetings, programs and tours vary throughout the Scioto Valley Section service area so that its associates can participate more frequently through reduced travel time.

 Section Service Area